ValentinMaz/Power-Platform-Samples/PPAC Reports Extractor/README.md

     - **PpacReportsNumberDelay**: this variable corresponds to the delay in minutes that the flow will wait after requesting the report and prior to trying to download it.
 Based on the size of the tenant this delay might need to be anything from 1 minute to a lot more.
 For the daily extractions, between 1 and 45 minutes should be enough, depending on the size of the tenant.
     - **PpacReportsNumberSoonestReport**: this variable corresponds to the latest day that a report can be extracted for.
 The default is set to 3, meaning that every day the consumption reports related to 3 days ago will be extracted.
 This variable is created because in the past the reports used to be available the next day, then it changed to 2 days, then 3.
 If the solution starts to extract empty reports, try incrementing this variable by one.
     - **PpacReportsNumberCopsLookbackDays**: extracting the Copilot Studio message reports is done via a different endpoint.
 This endpoint does not accept a start and end date in the request body.
 Instead, it takes a number of days to look back.
 This variable can be used to set this parameter.
 For example if set to 3, it will look at the last 3 days, but since the data is not available straight away, this will only extract the data of 2 days ago.
 The default is set to 3, and as for the 'PpacReportsNumberSoonestReport' variable, it might need to be adjusted.
+    - **PpacReportsBoolCopsAllEnv**: boolean variable defining whether or not the Copilot Studio Detailed reports are extracted for all active environments in the tenant.
+For large tenant, this could have an impact on the API calls consumption of the account running the flows.
+If the value if set to TRUE, the variable 'PpacReportsListCopsEnvironments' is not considered.
+    - **PpacReportsListCopsEnvironments**: when 'PpacReportsBoolCopsAllEnv' is set to FALSE, this variable is used to define the environments to get the Copilot Studio detailed reports for.
+The format is `{"envInScope": [{"environmentId": "Id1"},{"environmentId": "Id2"},{"environmentId": "Id3"}]}`.
+If you would like not to have any detailed report downloaded, this variable can be set to `{"envInScope":[]}`.

 ## Customize the solution
 You can customize the Look & Feel of the App by updating the App Formulas for the colors, font size, logo, etc...